 At a glance: Medicare health insurance in New Jersey

-- Nearly 1.6 million New Jersey residents are enrolled in Medicare.
+- More than 1.6 million New Jersey residents are enrolled in Medicare.

 - 21 percent of New Jersey Medicare beneficiaries select Medicare Advantage plans (lower than the national average).

 - New Jersey Medicare beneficiaries can select from between nine and 36 Medicare Advantage plans in 2019, depending on their county

 - New Jersey guarantees access to Medigap Plan C for people under 65, and premiums can’t be higher than they are for those 65+ (this will change to Plan D as of 2020, to align with new federal rules banning the sale of Plan C to newly-eligible enrollees)

 - More than half of New Jersey’s Medicare beneficiaries have stand-alone Part D plans; 26 plans are available in 2019, ranging from $12 to $102 per month

 - Per-enrollee Medicare spending in New Jersey is just slightly lower than the national average